Code-Institute-Submissions/TheGame/README.md

 # *TheGame*
 ### The Second Milestone project by Stan Kaczorkiewicz

-This is my second project as part of the Software Development Course by **Code Institute**.
+This is my second project as part of the Software Development Course by **Code Institute**, the first one involving JavaScript.
 Main first idea regarding to the Milestone project was totally different.
 I started creating website, thet was meant to present beauty of Tatry Mountains to English-speaking world (and to show some of my great pictures, taken there).
 During the process of creations, however,